 - Use a digital multimeter to test the wiring around the MAF circuit.
 Replace any that don’t read the correct voltage stated in your vehicle’s manual.

 Common mistakes to avoid while diagnosing the P0102 code

 Many people assume the MAF sensor has failed without taking the time to inspect it for build-up and corrosion.
 Even if you’ve identified the sensor as the problem, it may simply need to be cleaned, not replaced.

 If you do need to replace your MAF sensor, make sure you use an original equipment (OEM) component.
 Aftermarket products may not be compatible with your system, which can lead to further problems.

-After each step of the repair, clear the codes using an OBD2 scan tool and test drive your vehicle to see if the code recurs.
+After each step of the repair, clear the codes using an OBD2 scan tool and test drive your vehicle to see if they recurs.
 This will prevent you from making unnecessary repairs.

 - Replace any damaged or faulty wires found during your diagnosis.